Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 4. Price of supercapacitors is more than Li-ion batteries for the same capacity.

-5. The supercapacitor quickly discharges than a battery when it is not connected with the load or in other words the self-discharging property of supercapacitor is a disadvantage for us.
+5. The supercapacitor quickly discharges than a battery when it is not connected with the load or in other words the self-discharging property of the supercapacitor is a disadvantage for us.

 Applications of Supercapacitor: